manumolina/PanTEon/README.md

   <img src="https://github.com/simonorozcoarias/PanTEon/blob/main/Figures/Figure%20S1.png">
 </p>

-You can fin two examples (one script using tensorflow and another using pytorch) in the Custom_classifiers.
+You can fin two examples (one script using tensorflow and another using pytorch) in the Custom_classifiers folder.

 ## References
 If you use any of the ML/DL algorithms integrated into PanTEon, please cite them as following: